How to Build a Loose Material Patio

 Keep your loose material in place with Patio Edging

-A common edging is paver stones, available in a variety of sizes and colours, they create a decorative as well as functional finish.
+A common edging is paver stones, available in a variety of sizes and colors, they create a decorative as well as functional finish.
 Another popular edging is pressurized wood posts.
 Cut it to the lengths you need and remember to miter those corners!

 Common rubber flower bed edging is another choice although it is more functional than decorative, it can almost disappear and is great if you do not want a noticeably defined edge.